yashbhargava1992/stingray/docs/spectime.rst

 ****************************************************************

-In this Tutorial, we will show an example spectral timing exploration of a black hole binary using NICER data
+In this Tutorial, we will show an example spectral timing exploration of a black hole binary using NICER data.

 .. toctree::
    :maxdepth: 2